 Booksellers across the country reported keen interest and brisk trade, although precise first-day sales figures will not be available until today.
-The launched followed Thursday evening's interview with Ms Lewinsky on Channel 4, which was watched by more than three million viewers.
+The launch followed Thursday evening's interview with Ms Lewinsky on Channel 4, which was watched by more than three million viewers.

 The initial print run of Monica's Story, written by Andrew Morton and published by Michael O'Mara books, will be 100,000 copies, vast by conventional hardback standards and twice as many as the initial run of Diana: Her True Story.